WPAuditor/WPAuditor/README.md

 ## WordPress security visibility in one dashboard

-WPAuditor helps administrators understand what is happening on a WordPress site.
-It records important activity locally, highlights suspicious requests, verifies WordPress core files, investigates potentially unsafe files, and provides controlled response and hardening tools.
+This repository contains **WPAuditor Free**, the open-source WordPress security plugin.
+It helps administrators understand what is happening on a site by recording important activity locally, highlighting suspicious requests, verifying WordPress core files, investigating potentially unsafe files, and providing controlled response and hardening tools.

-The free edition works without a WPAuditor account, license key, telemetry service, or external security dashboard.
+WPAuditor Free works without an account, license key, telemetry service, or external security dashboard. **WPAuditor Pro** is available separately for users who need the additional capabilities described on the [plans page](https://wpauditor.app/plans.html).
+The Free and Pro editions cannot run at the same time; deactivate one edition before activating the other.

 ## Features